 Homecoming by Kanye West and Chris Martin

-Kanye West used to be sane and Chris Martin was considered cool.
-Back then, the two collaborated on “Homecoming”.
-The contrast in their musical styles works perfectly to amplify the bittersweet nature of leaving everything and everyone behind in pursuit of one’s dreams.
+Kanye West used to be sane, and Chris Martin was once cool.
+Back then, the two collaborated on “Homecoming.”
+The contrast in their musical styles works perfectly.
+It amplifies the bittersweet nature of leaving everything and everyone behind in pursuit of one’s dreams.
 But I guess not everyone felt as sentimental.

 Up Out My Face by Mariah Carey and Nicki Minaj

 You’ve probably never heard of it.
-But in 2010, Nicki was featured on a Mariah Carey track.
+But in 2010, Nicki Minaj was featured on a Mariah track.
 They joined forces to take a jab at men who were not worth their time.
 A few years later, they would feud in every single episode of American Idol.
 Maybe “Up Out My Face” should’ve been a warning sign that another collaboration, even on TV, wouldn’t work.

 Control Myself by LL Cool J and Jennifer Lopez

 “All I Have” was a smash in all senses of the word.
-So I’m not surprised LL Cool J and J Lo re-united.
+So I’m not surprised LL Cool J and J Lo reunited.
 They could’ve stuck to the formula and released a ballad.
-Instead, they decided to rock the boat.
-They made a club jam, or so they thought.
-The trajectory change was risky but admirable.
-The sound that came out was alienating for its time (and even now).
+Instead, they rocked the boat and a club jam.
+Or so they thought.
+The trajectory change was courageous and admirable.
+But the sound was alienating for its time.

 My Life by 50 Cent, Adam Levine and Eminem